AbejeT/Training/README.md

 # Training
-This is a training document differetn from new
+This is a training document